esfurtado/task-checker/README.md

 __Only after these documents have been generated you can view the statistics information on screen.__
 An example of the statistics option is shown below:

-s
+```
+>s

  Total number of users: 1

  Total number of tasks: 2

-```
->s

                 User: admin